JosepBC/lalligueta_judges/doc/Channels Adjusted.md

 For those heats that are configured as auto frequency but they are not seeded yet, we show a *NC* as channel and judge.
 ![](img/Non%20seeded%20auto%20frequency.png)

 And once the frequencies are assigned we show the frequency and assign a judge.
+If an * is shown next to the channel name it means that the pilot was in a different channel on the previous heat
 ![](img/Seeded%20auto%20frequency.png)

 ## Multiple video systems